Decision Making in Robots and Autonomous Agents

-On the practical side, one of the assignments will require programming in a high level language such as Python or C++.
+On the practical side, one of the assignments will require programming in a high level language such as Python.
 Students are expected to enter this course with sufficient programming skill, or the capacity to learn what is required on the fly.
 However, this is not a 'programming course' - the classroom discussion will focus on algorithmic and conceptual ideas.